 What Dan did after he died

 It started at the funeral.
 Some dear friends, Stewart Trotter among them, who had directed The Browning Version right before Terrence Rattigan died, were weeping and lamenting near a big cardboard image of Dan.
 There was no wind, It was securely fixed.
-It fell over and bopped them.
+It swiped down and bopped them.
 Then, the tape of his voice went missing.
 I was very cross with the church.
 Weeks went by.
 I shouted at Dan a lot.
 He checked out.
 He was gone.
 He left me to run the bloomin’ Kings Head!

-Out of the blue one day, the tape appeared in the middle of the sofa.
+Out of the blue one day, the missing tape appeared in the middle of the sofa.
 It escalated from there.
 Light bulbs would pop when his name was mentioned all over town.
 The room would get cold just like in the movies.
 One night the pub manager checked his phone for the time, cashed out and then looked for his phone.
 And looked.
 Finally, he went home.
 The stage manager called him the next day to ask why his phone was in the dressing room.
 Which he had locked the night before.

 Dan speaks through my Christinas

 I have two very clairvoyant girlfriends, both named Christina.
 My Scottish Christina used to see me every week and we’d check out the tea leaves.
 The first time after Dan died she said, Dan don’t come so close!
-He was very excited to see her because she could hear him!
+He was very excited to see her because she could hear and sometimes even see him!
 She said, He’s wearing an ermine cloak and a crown and holding a staff and flying around like Peter Pan!.
 There were 700 letters sent after Dan died including one from Her Maj giving her condolences.
 Christina said he wanted her to see the folder in the corner of the room.
 It transpired he wanted her to see the letter from the Queen!

 Dan gave Christina many messages including crucial instructions like go downstairs and find the document that needs to be signed in the third drawer of the desk in front of the window.
 Turns out it was a very important land registry document.
 But it wasn’t only Christina.
 I’d be down at the bar and someone would come up to me and say, There’s a gentleman standing behind you in a tweed jacket.
 Anyone who remembers Dan remembers those tweed jackets.